chestdb/chest/chest/README.md

 me.pet.favoriteFood.color.value = Color.red; // Only changes the color.
 ```

-The critical thing is that `me` is not a `User`, but a reference to a user – a `Ref<User>`.
+The important thing is that `me` is not a `User`, but a reference to a user – a `Ref<User>`.
-Only when you use the `.value` getters and setters, you actually decode and change a subtree of the data.
+Only when you use the `.value` getters or setters, you actually decode or change a subtree of the data.

-This is especially handy if dealing with large maps:
+This is especially handy if you're dealing with large maps:

 ```dart
 var users = await Chest.open<Map<String, User>>('users', ifNew: () => {});